thdaemon/ueld/doc/install_on_ubuntu.md

 ueld_muti_init_other_init_telinit=/lib/system/systemd
 ```

-2. Fixup udevd name
+#### Fixup udevd name

-The name of udevd in Ubuntu is /lib/system/system-udevd
+The name of udevd on Ubuntu is /lib/system/system-udevd

 ```
 # cd /etc/ueld